 A family provision claim is commonly made by persons who have been excluded from the will or who inherit an amount substantially less than other beneficiaries.
 If a family provision order is made by the Court, it will specify the amount the applicant will be awarded from the estate.

 If you wish to challenge a will or if you are involved in a family provision claim against an estate, we recommend that you contact our office and arrange an appointment to see one of Aged Care & Elder Law Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers at a branch office.
-For a complete listing of our branches please see our "Locations" tab.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.